 But before you start slashing calories left and right, you need to figure out how many calories you need per day just to maintain your weight.
 You can do this by figuring out your basal metabolic rate (BMR), or the number of calories your body burns at rest.
 Your BMR is determined by a host of different variables, including sex, age, height, muscle mass, genetics and even the weight of your organs.
 And according to a review in Medicine and Science in Sports and Exercise, your BMR is responsible for a whopping 60 to 75 percent of your total daily caloric expenditure, while physical activity and digestion account for the remainder.

 The best way to get an accurate BMR number is to visit a doctor, nutritionist, or fitness facility for an indirect calorimetry test to measure your oxygen consumption.
-But FYI, these tests can cost $100-plus, according to Marie Spano, C.S.S.D., C.S.C.S., sports nutritionist for the NBA's Atlanta Hawks and director of training for Crossover Symmetry.
+But FYI, these tests can cost $100-plus, according to Marie Spano, C.S.S.D., C.S.C.S., sports nutritionist for the NBA's Atlanta Hawks.
 For a woman on a budget, your quickest, easiest option is to plug your height, weight, and current activity level into this interactive calculator from the USDA.